Giant Mountain Wilderness Area New York State.

 Prune Your Blogging Tree to Build Credibility

-I deleted over 1000 blog posts this past week because:
+I deleted over 1000 blog posts in early 2023 because:

 - no one read most of the posts

-- most of the posts were thin
+- most of the posts were thin in terms of a 600-700 word count

 - 100’s of the posts were link-only posts pointing to videos I published to Facebook, Twitter and YouTube